einsmein/HSF-prep/solution1.md

 ## Higgs bosons to muons and/or electrons

 We know that one Higgs decays into two Z bosons.
 Each of Z bosons decays into either a pair of muons, or a pair of electrons.
 The product can then be: (1) two pairs of electrons, (2) two pairs of muons and (3) a pair of muons and a pair of electrons.
 First we can get a list of all muons and electron pairs, among which some compose Z bosons.
-Without identifying intermediate Z bosons, we pair up those pairs to compute a Higgs bosons mass.
+Without identifying intermediate Z bosons, we pair up those pairs to compute Higgs bosons mass.

 ```python
 def higgs_mass_pairs(muons, electrons):